-Sony Music's Cinta Laura Unveils New Dance Video, "Cloud 9" with a Powerful Message about Self-Empowerment
+Sony Music's Cinta Laura Kiehl Unveils New Dance Video, "Cloud 9" with a Powerful Message about Self-Empowerment

 Jul 27, 2020, 04:29 ET

-JAKARTA, Indonesia, July 27, 2020 /PRNewswire/ -- Indonesia's leading singer from Sony Music Entertainment Indonesia (SMEI), Cinta Laura, launches her official dance video "Cloud 9" to global audience.
+JAKARTA, Indonesia, July 27, 2020 /PRNewswire/ -- Indonesia's leading singer from Sony Music Entertainment Indonesia (SMEI), Cinta Laura Kiehl, launches her official dance video "Cloud 9" to global audience.
 Months before this official launch, this upbeat hip-moving song has gone viral on social media like Tiktok and Instagram via the hashtag #Cloud9Challenge.
 This catchy tune incorporates singer's love for the dance music genre, showing strong influences of Latin pop, reggaeton and dancehall.

-SMEI is delighted to introduce Cinta Laura, the multi-talented singer and prominent public figure to the international market through her breakthrough dance video, "Cloud 9".
+SMEI is delighted to introduce Cinta Laura Kiehl, the multi-talented singer and prominent public figure to the international market through her breakthrough dance video, "Cloud 9".
 As an actress, she has reached international acclaimed after winning Best Actress at the HBO Latino Awards 2019 for her role in "Goodnight".

 For the song, Cinta had co-written the track alongside Moa Carlebecker Forsell and Olof Lindskog, who both previously worked with K-pop superstars, Red Velvet and BTS.
-The stunning dance video was directed by prominent international choreographer Sandree Hee.
+The stunning dance video was directed by prominent international choreographer Sandree Ha.

 "This song was created to motivate people around the world to find happiness within themselves.
 When we learn to accept and feel confident about ourselves, we will go a long way," said Cinta.